Spark: Glow & Tell in 2025

 As part of Patch and DreamBIG’s commitment to access, the work also toured to Port Pirie, Whyalla and Port Augusta, extending our reach to over 1,140 students in regional communities.

 Patch remains committed to making our performances highly accessible and interactive so that every child, regardless of background, location or ability, can engage with our work.
-Of the schools we visited, 67% were from remote or regional areas and 48% were classified as disadvantaged IoED status schools.
+Of the schools we visited, 36% were from remote or regional areas.

 Out and about on our regional tour of the Riverland